 - In a large skillet, saute mushrooms and onion in butter and oil in batches until tender.
 Reduce heat to medium.
-Stir in the wine, thyme and salt.
+Stir in wine, thyme and salt.
 Cook until liquid is reduced by half.
 Stir in cream.
-Cook for 10 minutes until thickened.
-Remove from the heat and set aside.
+Cook until thickened, about 10 minutes.
+Remove from heat and set aside.

-- Unfold one puff pastry sheet.
-Roll out into a 12-in. x 8-in. rectangle.
-Cut into eight rectangles.
+- Unfold 1 puff pastry sheet.
+Roll out into a 12x8-in. rectangle.
+Cut into 8 rectangles.
 Using a sharp knife, score 1/2 in. from the edges of each pastry (do not cut through).

 - Transfer to baking sheets.
 Repeat with remaining sheet of puff pastry.
 Spoon mushroom mixture into centers.
 Whisk egg yolk and water; brush over pastry edges.

 - Bake at 400° until golden brown, 13-16 minutes.